mercadopago/devsite-docs/guides/plugins/official/shopify.en.md

 >
 > Important
 >
 > Soon, the Mercado Pago Transparent Checkout for Shopify will be deprecated for new users and replaced by a new model, more customizable and that allows offering Pix.
-[Click here](https://forms.gle/meBfN6KH6497rFSZ7) and register to receive the launch communication.

 ### What can I do with Mercado Pago Transparent Checkout?